CPJPRINCE/opex_manifest_generator/README.md

 - Manual Ingest
 - Starter/UX2 Ingest uploads (Both File and Folder)

-## Additional features
+## Features

-There are a number of additional feature's utilised including:
+There are a number of features including:
 - Generating Fixities for files, with SHA1, MD5, SHA256, SHA512 (Default is SHA1)
 - OPEX's can also be cleared, for repeated / ease of use.
 - OPEX's can be zipped with the file, for imports use with Starter/UX2/Manual ingest methods